clintzold/ConnectFour/README.md

       end

 I also wrote much of this program using TDD.
-I found it very cumbersome but definitely helped with keeping things organized and giving me confidence to move on, once a method had been thoroughly tested.
+I found it very cumbersome but definitely helped with keeping things organized and giving me confidence to move on once a method had been thoroughly tested.

 I will continue to master this skill until I can skilfully choose when to use it, and when not to.